Ethical Storytelling

 • Prioritizing narrative accuracy over emotional intensity

-When nonprofits treat storytelling as stewardship rather than extraction, trust deepens—with both participants and donors.
+When nonprofits treat storytelling as stewardship rather than extraction, trust deepens with both participants and donors.

 How to Build a Culture of Ethical Storytelling in Your Nonprofit

-Too often, ministries treat storytelling as something reactive—a tool pulled out during year-end fundraising, donor drives, or campaign seasons.
+Too often, ministries treat storytelling as something reactive.
+A tool pulled out during year-end fundraising, donor drives, or campaign seasons.
 But this episodic approach unintentionally trains teams to think in terms of content needs, not community relationships.

 The result?
 Rushed stories.
 Shallow messaging.
 Donor fatigue.
 And at worst, unethical shortcuts that emphasize emotional appeal over accuracy and dignity.